Ashu-NT/project_manager_Lite/docs/pm_modernization/R5G_WORKLOAD_MANAGEMENT_HARDENING.md

   centered modal dialog pattern.
 R5G validates that all fields and actions fit the minimum viewport; it does not introduce a separate popup pattern.
 - SQLite scale and statement evidence exists for earlier phases.
-Both Resources and Review Queue now pass the integrated five-viewport QML matrix.
-PostgreSQL EXPLAIN/ANALYZE, runtime-role RLS negatives, and 50k fixtures remain open and must not be inferred.
+Both Resources and Review Queue pass the integrated five-viewport QML matrix.
+PostgreSQL EXPLAIN/ANALYZE, runtime-role RLS negatives, and 10k/50k fixtures are recorded in `R5H_1_POSTGRESQL_EVIDENCE.md`; they are not inferred from SQLite.
 - No R5G source change may weaken Task Detail -> Time, scheduling authority, ResourceKind semantics, tenant/organization scope, or deny-safe permissions.